GEM-benchmark/NL-Augmenter/README.md

 ```

 ### Creating a transformation
-1. Rename the class `ButterFingersPerturbation` to `MyAwesomeTransformation`
-2. Choose one of the perturbation interfaces from the `interfaces` folder eg. `SentenceTransformation`, `SentenceAndTargetTransformation`, etc.
+1. Rename the class `ButterFingersPerturbation` to `MyAwesomeTransformation` and choose one of the perturbation interfaces from the `interfaces` folder.
+Full list [here.](interfaces)
 3. Now put all your creativity in implementing the `generate` method.
 If you intend to use external libraries, add them with their version numbers in `requirements.txt`
-4. Once done add at least 5 example pairs as test cases in the file `test.json`.
+4. Once done add at least 5 example pairs as test cases in the file `test.json` so that no one breaks your code inadvertently and update `my_awesome_transformation/README.md`.

 **Testing and evaluating**